For many B2B companies, finding the best tactic for generating enough leads to keep their pipeline healthy is often considered somewhat of a dark art.

-Many marketers are quite adept at creating content to cater for the awareness side, driving traffic and visits to the website, but it starts to get more complicated further down the funnel.
+Many marketers are adept at creating content to cater for the awareness side, driving traffic and visits to the website.
+However, it starts to get more complicated further down the funnel.

 Finding the right content to use

 Your first port of call when planning your content is to think about your audience and their objectives.
-What’s keeping them from making an informed purchase decision and what materials would help them move towards pulling the trigger on this decision?
+What’s keeping them from making an informed purchase decision?
+What materials would help them move towards pulling the trigger on this decision?

 Tip: Consider how much of their sales pitch could be streamlined by an infographic or a video clip explaining your company’s offer in more detail.

-Time is money and spending the first half of a meeting explaining your proposition from a standing start could be wasting valuable time, but going in with a warmer lead can help conversation and conversions flow.
+Time is money and spending the first half of a meeting explaining your proposition from a standing start could be wasting valuable time.
+Going in with a warmer lead can help conversation and conversions flow.

-Your customer service team can also be a valuable asset here, as you can cover commonly asked questions in a detailed section on your website or a series of informative blogs to help reduce the time they are spending reacting to enquiries.
+Your customer service team can also be a valuable asset here.
+Cover commonly asked questions in a detailed section on your website or a series of informative blogs to help reduce the time they are spending reacting to enquiries.

 Set clear goals

-It’s not uncommon for businesses to have revenue targets to hit and for sales team to have their own pipeline of leads to convert in order to help reach those targets but simply monitoring the number of leads generated might not give you a clear enough picture of how well your content is performing.
+It’s not uncommon for businesses to have revenue targets and for sales team to have a pipeline of leads to convert.
+Attempting to reach those targets but simply monitoring the number of leads generated, might not give you a clear enough picture of how well your content is performing.

-By monitoring social shares by utilising a tool such as BuzzSumo you can get an idea of what types of topics are driving engagement within your audience.
+By monitoring social shares, utilising a tool such as BuzzSumo, you can get an idea of what types of topics are driving engagement within your audience.

 On-site metrics are also useful to keep track of, especially sessions and bounce rate.
-If you find that your sessions are higher than usual but the number of enquiries are down then look at methods of optimising your landing pages or providing other methods of lead capture.
+If your sessions are higher than usual but enquiries are down, look at methods of optimising your landing pages.
+Alternatively, try providing other methods of lead capture.

-Rather than relying on a phone or email link, including a streamlined contact form or a responsive Live Chat can help you capture that all important contact data for a quick follow up.
+Rather than using a phone or email link, including a contact form or a Live Chat can help capture important contact data for follow ups.

-When you’ve had sign off and can start to build out your content, it can be hard to juggle creating all of this material whilst managing your day to day responsibilities.
+Once you start to build out your content, it can be hard to juggle creating materials whilst managing your day to day responsibilities.

-Creating a content calendar can help you to plan what needs creating and when, giving you and your team visibility on when they can expect materials to be completed by.
+Creating a content calendar can help you to plan what needs creating and when.
+This gives you and your team visibility on when they can expect materials to be completed by.
 This is ideal for planning ahead if you have peak sales periods or if you need to meet a specific deadline.